chef/chef-web-docs/chef_master/source/dsl_handler.rst

    * - Event
      - Description
    * - ``:run_start``
-     - The start of the Chef Infra Client run.
+     - The start of a Chef Infra Client run.
    * - ``:run_started``
      - The Chef Infra Client run has started.
    * - ``:ohai_completed``